tozti/tozti/docs/dev/store.rst

    The name of a `type object`_.

 ``attributes``
-   An arbitrary JSON object where each attribute is constained by the type of the resource.
+   An arbitrary JSON object where each attribute is constrained by the type of the resource.

 ``relationships``